 • typically occurs in adolescents and young adults

 The majority of cases of testicular torsion are either spontaneous or in the setting of minor/incidental trauma.
-In approximately 5-8% of cases, scrotal trauma is significant 1
+In approximately 5-8% of cases, scrotal trauma is significant 1.
+The hemiscrotum may be swollen or erythematous.

-In adolecents or young adults the more common torsion in intravaginal.
-The most common underlying abnormality is the so-called bell clapper deformity which allows the testis (and attached epididymis) wide mobility, and thus places it at risk of twisting around the spermatic cord.
+In adolescents or young adults the more common torsion is intravaginal.
+The most common underlying abnormality is the so-called bell clapper deformity which is the abnormally high attachment of the tunica vaginalis to the spermatic cord, allowing the testis and adjacent epididymis to move more freely, and thus places it at risk of twisting around the spermatic cord.
+This deformity is seen in 5-16% of males and is bilateral in 66-100%.

-Initially torsion is sufficient only to obstruct venous outflow (incomplete torsion, less than 360 degrees), resulting in gradual increase in intratesticular pressure and resistance.
-Over time and with additional twisting of the cord (greater than 360 degrees), the arterial inflow is also obstructed and the testis becomes entirely ischaemic 1-3
+Initially, torsion is sufficient only to obstruct venous outflow (incomplete torsion, less than 360 degrees), resulting in the gradual increase in intratesticular pressure and resistance.
+Over time and with an additional twisting of the cord (greater than 360 degrees), the arterial inflow is also obstructed, and the testis becomes entirely ischemic 1-3.

-Ultrasound is the modality of choice for evaluating the potentially torted testis.
-It is simultaneously able to assess the structure of the testis as well as the vascularity, all without subjecting the gametes to ionising radiation.
-The examination also allows the radiologist to clinically assess the patient and extract any pertinent history.
+Ultrasound is the modality of choice for evaluating the potentially torsed testis.
+It is simultaneously able to assess the structure of the testis as well as the vascularity, all without subjecting the gametes to ionizing radiation.

-The most important part of the examination is comparison to the normal side (see testicular ultrasound technique)
+The most important part of the examination is the comparison to the normal side (see testicular ultrasound technique).

-The key findings of a torted testis include 1-3:
+The key findings of a torsed testis include 1-3:

 • altered blood flow

-• absence of blood flow in both the testis and epididymis
+• an absence of blood flow in both the testis and epididymis

-• increase in size of the testis and epididymis
+• increase in the size of the testis and epididymis

 • a late finding (after 24 hours), implies necrosis